-All the Communication based OTTs should be required to submit a service description at the time of obtaining the authorization/ registration, and as and when such an OTT intends to expand the scope of its services it should be required to intimate DoT with the same.
+All the communication based OTTs should be required to submit a service description at the time of obtaining the authorization/ registration, and as and when such an OTT intends to expand the scope of its services it should be required to intimate DoT.

-In the event a Communication based OTT plans to introduce a new technology service (which is not listed in the OTT authorization/ registration guidelines) it should be required to obtain the consent of DoT which should not be unreasonably withheld.
-In the event the regulator decides to withhold such a permission; it should be required to give a well - reasoned order based on principles of natural justice in a time bound manner.
+In the event a communication based OTT plans to introduce a new technology service (which does not find a mention in the OTT authorization/ registration guidelines) it should be required to obtain the consent of DoT which should not be unreasonably withheld.
+In the event the regulator decides to withhold such a permission; it should be required to give a well - reasoned order based on principles of natural justice.
+Such a decision should be made in a time bound manner.
 TEC (along with a committee of leading technology and telecom academicians in India) should act as a facilitator in the decision making process of DoT with respect to any new technology service that a communication based OTT proposes to introduce in India.